What are Acceptance Criteria? Examples, Types & Templates

 However, entry requirements can help startups get to market sooner and ensure that developers focus on what customers want to see.
 This means we think that the concept of entry requirements makes an excellent addition to the lean methodology!

-Acceptance criteria are used alongside user stories.
-You create a user story and then determine the entry requirements that will mark your user story as complete when validated and signed off.
+Validation Criteria are used alongside user stories.
+After creating a user story, you then determine the entry requirements that will mark your user story as complete when validated and signed off.
 We’ll go into a little more detail about how entry requirements and user stories work together later on.

 The good news is that entry requirements are very flexible, and you can use them to fit your business needs and product requirements.
-There are a few criteria you need to bear in mind though.
+However, there are a few criteria that you need to bear in mind.

 Acceptance criteria need to be: